NBA Rumors: Golden State Warriors Could Sign Robin Lopez Before March 1 Deadline, Per ‘SB Nation’

-The Golden State Warriors let the February NBA trade deadline pass without moving a finger, showing how confident they are that they can easily win the 2019 NBA championship title with their current roster.
+The Golden State Warriors let the February NBA trade deadline pass without moving a finger, showing how confident they are that they can easily win the 2019 NBA championship with their current roster.
 Despite the improvements made by several title contenders, the Warriors remain as the heavy favorite to take home the Larry O’Brien Trophy in the 2018-19 NBA season.
 If they stay away from injuries, Golden State could enter the Western Conference Playoffs 2019 with a starting lineup featuring five NBA All-Stars.

 However, unexpected things do happen in the NBA, especially when the games get more physical in the postseason.
-According to SB Nation’s Golden State Of Mind, the Warriors may consider targeting a starting caliber center who is or will be available on the buyout market before the March 1 playoff eligibility waiver deadline to serve as insurance if ever DeMarcus Cousins suffers another injury.
+According to SB Nation’s Golden State Of Mind, the Warriors may consider targeting a starting caliber center who is, or will be, available on the buyout market before the March 1 playoff eligibility waiver deadline to serve as insurance if DeMarcus Cousins suffers another injury.

-The Warriors may have Kevon Looney and Jordan Bell to back up DeMarcus Cousins, but none of those two is a proven starter.
+The Warriors may have Kevon Looney and Jordan Bell to back up DeMarcus Cousins, but neither of those two is a proven starter.
 Also, with their size, both Looney and Bell can be easily bullied by other starting centers in the league.

 Some of the potential targets for the Warriors on the buyout market include Marcin Gortat, Zach Randolph, Frank Kaminsky, Greg Monroe, and Robin Lopez.
 Of all those big men, SB Nation’s Golden State Of Mind believes Lopez will be the best option for Golden State.